heidi-holappa/ot-harjoitustyo/documentation/testing-documentation.md

 * Exception handling in the application logic could be improved by using tailored exceptions
 * In the contact preview text-widget text layout has spacing issues.
 * Contact preview window does not have a scrollbar.
 Content can be scrolled with a mouse wheel or by selecting content.
+* The counselor view is not as intuitive as it could be.
+Instructive texts could be added to guide users on what fields to fill in different situations.